SS Sir Walter Scott

 Sir Walter Scott measures 115 gross register tons, is 110 ft long and has a 19 ft beam.
 She is powered by the original three-cylinder triple-expansion steam engine made by Matthew Paul & Company, Dumbarton, and has two locomotive-type boilers which until the end of 2007 were fired by solid fuel fed into the firebox by a stoker.
 At a time when most steamers changed to oil-fired boilers, Sir Walter Scott kept using solid fuel to meet the requirement of ensuring that Glasgow's water supply was not polluted, changing from coal to coke to reduce air pollution.
 In a refit at the end of the 2007 season the boilers were altered to run on biofuel.
 During this refit, the superstructure was rebuilt and a forward deck cabin was added.
-Some consider the modified superstructure an abomination, destroying the classic lines of this Victorian era steamer.
 The vessel has a crew of five.

 Sir Walter Scott sails from Trossachs pier at the east end of the loch, 7 mi northwest of Callander and runs a ferry service 8 mi west along the loch to Stronachlachar pier.
 She runs in the morning at 10:30, taking walkers and cyclists who return by land.
 She then takes those embarking at the pier and those doing the round trip back to Trossachs pier.
 In the afternoon she also does one or more shorter scenic cruises.
 Between January and March the ship is taken up on a slipway for maintenance work.
 A second boat, Lady of the Lake, runs return trips to Stonachlachar in the summer months and also runs between January and March on Wednesdays, Saturdays and Sundays.